The Bankrate promise

 Every college student needs to consider potential transportation costs, even those living on campus full-time without a car.
 Those choosing to have their car on campus will have to account for a parking pass and gas costs.
 Your school’s parking and transportation services department should have the parking pass cost listed on their website.

 If you choose not to have a car on campus, iron out all transportation costs before the academic year begins — including the cost of visiting home during the holidays.
 Depending on where you live, you could always catch a ride with a friend to save money, but if you’re traveling across the country, compare airfare costs with other forms of transportation, like a bus or train.

 10. A savings account and emergency fund

-It’s never too early to start a savings account and an emergency fund, and the sooner you start saving, the better off you’ll be in the future.
-Many banks offer student checking and savings accounts that come with decent rates and no fees.
-If you have a part-time job while you’re in college, putting even a small portion of your paycheck into savings will put you in a better position should an emergency strike.
+It’s never too early to start a savings account and an emergency fund.
+The sooner you start saving, the better off you’ll be in the future.
+Many banks offer student checking and savings accounts with decent rates and no fees.
+If you have a part-time job while you’re in college, putting even a small portion of your paycheck into savings will put you in a better position in an emergency.